Summer Research Opportunities for Undergraduates

 There are many programs listed on the Undergraduate Research and Fellowships (URAF) page.
 In particular:

 1) In order to be considered for Physics Dept funding, you MUST also submit your proposal to the Harvard College Research Program (HCRP).
-Their deadline is also Monday, March 30, 2015.
+Their deadline is also Wednesday, March 30, 2016 (at noon).
 And the application is essentially the same.

 2) You can also take advantage of the splendid PRISE Program, which offers housing along with social and educational events.
-See the PRISE webpage for more details.
 You are strongly encouraged to apply.
-Note that the deadline is fairly early: Tuesday, February 17, 2015.
+Note that the deadline is fairly early: Tuesday, February 16, 2016.

 3) You should also seriously consider applying for the Herchel Smith Fellowship.
-The deadline is also early: Wednesday, February 11, 2015.
+The deadline is very early: Wednesday, February 10, 2016.
 This is a fantastic fellowship.
 If you get it, it basically takes care of all your summer-money worries.

 4) If you are interested in going abroad, you should consider the Weissman Fellowship.
 You can also search the Funding Database for International Experience for available funds.